ga-wdi-pvd/http-mvc-intro-rails/README.md

 > 10 minutes exercise.
 10 minutes review.

 Using your knowledge of the MVC request-response cycle and the files/folders you discovered during the scavenger hunt exercise, try following the path of an HTTP request through a Rails application.
 HTTP is a protocol - a system of rules - that determines how web pages (see:'hypertext') get sent (see:'transferred') from one place to another.
-Among other things, it defines the format of the messages passed between HTTP clients and HTTP server.Since the web is a service, it works through a combination of clients which make requests and servers (which receive requests).
+Among other things, it defines the format of the messages passed between HTTP clients and an HTTP server.
+Since the web is a *service*, it works through a combination of *clients* (which make requests) and *servers* (which receive requests).

-- `GET` the homepage of your app
+- `GET` the homepage of your app.
+What does the request-repsonse cycle look like for this request?

 ### Questions (10 minutes / 1:45)
+- Q & A about Rails so far

 #### Routes